 When diagnosed with HH, it is very important to reduce your iron levels to a normal level.
 Your physician will monitor the level of iron in your body and prescribe a therapeutic blood removal or phlebotomy to accomplish this.
 Therapeutic phlebotomy is the same as regular blood donation but requires a doctor’s order (prescription).

-When HH is diagnosed early and treated before organs are damaged, a person can live a normal life expectancy.
+When hemochromatosis is diagnosed early and treated before organs are damaged, a person can live a normal life expectancy.
 However, untreated HH increases the risk for diseases and conditions such as arthritis, diabetes and conditions such as arthritis, diabetes mellitus, cirrhosis of the liver, hypothyroidism, depression, infertility, impotence, irregular heart beat or heart attack, and some cancers.

 We rely on your accuracy and honesty.
 It is essential to answer all questions with complete honesty for the safety of patients who may receive your blood.
 All information you provide is confidential.